Key takeaways

 If you’ve been wondering how Cialis fits into your life, we’re here to break it all down in a way that’s easy to understand.

-How long does tadalafil (Cialis) last?
+How long does Cialis last?

 Here's a breakdown of each dose and its expected duration:

+An as-needed dose of 10 mg of Cialis lasts up to 36 hours.
 Typically, this is the starting dose for as-needed Cialis.
-It usually begins working within 30 minutes to 2 hours and can remain effective for up to 36 hours.
+It usually begins working within 30 minutes to two hours.
 Its extended duration makes it a flexible choice for occasional use without needing to take it daily.

-This is the strongest dose of Cialis for as-needed use.
-Like the 10 mg dose, it usually kicks in within 30 minutes to 2 hours and can last up to 36 hours.
+An as-needed dose of 20 mg of Cialis lasts up to 36 hours.
+This is usually the strongest dose of Cialis for as-needed use.
+Like the 10 mg dose, it usually kicks in within 30 minutes to 2 hours.
 This dose may be prescribed for those who aren’t seeing results at lower doses.

-Why does it last so long?
+Why does Cialis last so long?

 Cialis can last so long because of its active ingredient, tadalafil, which can stay in your system longer than most other ED prescriptions.
 We will get into this later on in the article, but the half-life of tadalafil is about 17.5 hours.